UberGames/RPG-X2-rpgxEF/README.txt

 Legal Notice:
 -------------
-All assets used in this file are copyrighted to the RPG-X Mod and/or their original creators.
+All assets used in this file and/or git repository are copyrighted to the UberGames and/or their original creators.
 Any external use of these assets without explicit permission from their original creators is not allowed.
-The RPG-X Mod and its creators cannot be held accountable for any damage that may have been caused by playing the game.
+Feel free to use the source code included in this file and/or git repository for your own mod as long as you give full credit to UberGames.
+The Ubergames and other conributers to the RPG-X Mod cannot be held accountable for any damage that may have been caused by playing the game.